3102 Troost Avenue,

 1 person favorited this theater

 The Isis Theater was representative of a unique component of Kansas City’s past: the neighborhood theater.
-Opened in August of 1918 at the southwest corner of 31st and Troost, the Isis was considered to be the finest suburban theater in the city.
-The Isis' owners were attuned to the needs of their customers and attention was most readily apparent in the building itself.
-The entrance was one of the most spacious in Kansas City, and was outfitted in dÎcor consistent with the outside of the building and the auditorium itself.
+Opened in August of 1918 at the southwest corner of 31st Street and Troost Avenue, the Isis Theater was considered to be the finest suburban theater in the city.
+The Isis Theater’s owners were attuned to the needs of their customers and attention was most readily apparent in the building itself.
+The entrance was one of the most spacious in Kansas City, and was outfitted in decor consistent with the outside of the building and the auditorium itself.